ZackWilde27/Z3dPy/README.md

 Z3dPy is my open-source 3D engine written in Python, packaged into a module.

-Still in active development, though it's nearing completion, should mostly be fixes and optimizations from here on out.

-You'll need something to drive the screen and handle the controls, but other than that, this module has no dependencies.

 It does all the math for 3D rendering, but also lighting, rays, collisions, and has a basic physics engine.

+You'll need something to drive the screen and handle the controls, as it's meant to adapt.
+You could use Tkinter, PyGame, Pyglet, or even a custom setup with pixel or line functions.

 Documentation can be found <a href="https://github.com/ZackWilde27/pythonRasterizer/wiki">here.</a>